Choose options

 - Rockwell hardness of the blade: approx. 48 – 52 hrc

-- Handle material: wood with brown leather covering, brass guard and pommel with steel wire inlay
+- Handle material: Wood with brown leather covering, brass guard and pommel with steel wire inlay

 - Total length: approx. 97 cm